peterhcharlton/starter-hugo-academic/content/post/martin_black_prize/index.md

 _[Detecting beats in the photoplethysmogram: benchmarking open-source algorithms](/publication/assess_ppg_beat_detectors/)_

+## Media coverage in Physics World

+The prize was covered in [this Physics World article](https://physicsworld.com/a/heartbeat-detection-in-smartwatch-signals-wins-physiological-measurement-best-paper-award/).

 ## Further details

 To find out more, see [the paper](/publication/assess_ppg_beat_detectors/), and the wider [Project](/project/ppg-beats/) in which this paper sits, developing algorithms to detect heartbeats in photoplethysmography signals.